wissemkarous/GDSC-MachineLearning-Documentation/Sessions/Session-2/Session-2.md

 	1- A compiled language is converted into machine code so that the processor can execute it, as c,c++,pascal 2- An interpreted language is a language in which the implementations execute instructions directly without earlier compiling a program into machine language. like python ,java,javascool
+## kernel for python and OS kernel :
+Kernels are processes that run independently and interact with JupyterLab. ipykernel provides the IPython kernel for Jupyter, which provides an interactive Python development environment.
+Kernels in JupyterLab allow the use of different Python versions and virtual environments.

+kernel(os) :
+kernel connects application software to the hardware of a computer A full kernel controls all hardware resources
 ## 1. Enhancing Understanding
 Data visualization helps us bridge the gap between raw, complex datasets and human comprehension.
 Through visual forms, we can represent data in a way that's intuitive and easier to grasp, making it more accessible to both technical and non-technical audiences.
 This visual translation aids in the identification of patterns, trends, and anomalies within the data.